 These chicken Curry Noodles are all sorts of comforting and are super simple and quick to rustle up from store cupboard ingredients!

-Curries are very much close to my food heart and this Chicken Curry Noodles recipe is very much a fun quick take on a curry.
+Curries are very much close to my food heart and this recipe is very much a fun quick take on a curry.

-All of the ingredients used in this Asian noodle recipe should be in your store cupboard if you like this food.
+All of the ingredients used in this noodle recipe should store cupboard staples if you cook Asian food regularly.

 Should I Make My Own Thai Curry Paste?